Manage data cubes

 - View essence: View and copy the JSON structure of the data cube.

-- Monitor queries: View the underlying queries Polaris makes when you’re working with the data cube.
+- Monitor queries: View the underlying queries Polaris executes when you’re working with the data cube.
 Click Enable monitoring in the dialog to enable the feature.
+Once enabled, you can view the time and type of each query.
+Click a query to see the SQL, copy to clipboard, and open the SQL in query view.

 - Update data cube defaults: Update the initial settings for the data cube view when you first navigate to it.